-She has been awarded a Visual Arts Bursary and Travel and Training Awards from the Arts Council of Ireland; a William J Cooper Foundation Award, USA; an RHA Studio Award; numerous Wicklow County Council Awards; a Ballinglen Arts Foundation Fellowship and a DIT Award of Excellence.
-International residencies include Kiðjaberg, Iceland and Brigham Young University, Utah.
-Collaborative projects include mergeemerge, a 5 year drawing project with Michael Geddis; Place|Lab Collective, 17 artists from USA, UK and Ireland; Skimming Stones, a video work with dance artist Liadain Herriott; Hexagon, a printmaking project in Cork Printmakers, Cork (2014) and The Tellurometer Project, a collaborative collective of 8 Irish artist.
+She has been awarded a Cooper Foundation Grant (USA); Arts Council of Ireland and Wicklow County Council funding; an RHA Studio Award; a Ballinglen Arts Foundation Fellowship and a DIT Award of Excellence.
+International residencies Kiðjaberg, Iceland and Brigham Young University, Utah.
+Her collaborative practice includes mergeemerge, a collaborative drawing project with Michael Geddis (2016- 2022); Place|Lab Collective, 17 artists from USA, UK and Ireland (2019- to date); Skimming Stones, a collaborative video work with dance artist Liadain Herriott (2015-2016); Hexagon, a collaborative printmaking project in Cork Printmakers, Cork (2014) and The Tellurometer Project, a collaborative collective of 8 Irish artist.
 She is a co founder of Outpost Artists Studios, Bray, Co.
 Wicklow (2014) and co-facilitator of the Wicklow Artists Salon with writer Philip St John.
 She sits on the Board of Directors of Mermaid Arts Centre, Co.
 Wicklow.

 Her work is in the collections of Allied Irish Banks; The Ballinglen Museum of Art; The Central Bank of Ireland; Department of the Environment, Northern Ireland; Fleschmann Hilliard PR; Lee Hotels; O’Connor Sutton Cronin Engineering; Office of Public Works, Ireland; University College Dublin and Wicklow County Council.
 Her work is in private collections in Ireland, USA, UK, Spain, France, Switzerland.